-Before planting, you can pre-soak your plants in water, compost tea, or root-simulator/transplant shock reducer—a most valuable technique.
+Before planting, pre-soak plants in water, compost tea, or root-simulator or transplant shock reducer—a most valuable technique.
 Nursery-grown plants may be slightly or severely root-bound, and seldom does the soil in the container match the soil that you are planting into; this can make it difficult for water applied after planting to penetrate the existing root ball as well as the surrounding soil.

 This technique gets your plants off to a great start, ensuring that the roots have been properly hydrated and the surrounding soil has enough moisture to encourage new roots to grow.
 Give it a try the next time you are planting—see what a difference it makes and how easy it is to keep new plants happy!

 Applying mulch to garden beds is another way to conserve water and reduce heat stress on your plants.
 For most plant beds, try using G&B Soil Building Conditioner, a natural soil building amendment that has a rich, dark color and many uses.
 A 2 to 3-inch thick layer of mulch can reduce moisture loss from your soil due to evaporation.
 In fact, 3 inches of mulch can reduce your water needs by 30%!

 When applying mulch to planting beds, always be sure to keep the mulch material at least 4 to 6 inches away from the bases of trees, shrubs, and perennials to reduce the likelihood of suffocating the plant or causing rot around the tree trunk or plant crown.
 You can even use empty nursery pots turned upside-down to cover smaller perennials and shrubs so you can fling mulch hap-hazardly over the soil, and when you remove the pots, reveal a perfect ring of mulch-free space around each plant—a great time-saving trick for a busy gardener who wants it all!